atlas0fd00m/CanCat/README.md

 ```
 $ pip install --user pyserial
 ```

-2) Install ipython (optional, but required for interactive use):
+2) (OPTIONAL) Install ipython
 ```
 $ pip install --user ipython
 ```

+(Note: ipython is required for interactive use.)

 3) Install the [Arduino IDE](https://www.arduino.cc/en/main/software) on your computer.

-4) (optional) If you are using a [Macchina M2](https://www.macchina.cc/) follow the [getting started guide](http://docs.macchina.cc/m2/getting-started/arduino.html) for the M2 to install the M2 hardware definitions in the Arduino tool.
+4) (OPTIONAL) If you are using a [Macchina M2](https://www.macchina.cc/) follow the [getting started guide](http://docs.macchina.cc/m2/getting-started/arduino.html) for the M2 to install the M2 hardware definitions in the Arduino tool.

-5) (optional) Install the [arduino-builder](https://github.com/arduino/arduino-builder) for your platform.
+5) (OPTIONAL) Install the [arduino-builder](https://github.com/arduino/arduino-builder) for your platform.
 The arduino-builder tool can be used to compile and flash your CAN device without opening the Arudino IDE.

 (NOTE: It has only been tested in Linux so far.)

 6) Clone CanCat and build the desired firmware.
 If not using the arduino-builder tool, use the Arduino IDE as normal to build and flash the sketch onto your target device.

 (NOTE: You may need to modify the paths in the makefile to suit your environment.)

 ```
 $ git clone https://github.com/atlas0fd00m/CanCat
 $ cd CanCat/sketches